-“The warmest soul and kindest heart” is the first thing that comes to mind whenever I think of Tinevimbo Mupfacha.
+“The warmest soul and the kindest heart” are the first things that comes to mind whenever I think of Tinevimbo Mupfacha.
 I have known Tinevimbo since I was a pre-teen living in Reading, but moving to London meant years had passed before we met again to do this interview.
 It was a re-union of sorts.
 Social media, Instagram more specifically, is what kept us in contact.

 In the Summer of 2016, I noticed Tinevimbo had made an Instagram account to share her work, to which I responded with joy and I messaged to tell her how proud I was!
-From taking pictures of the smartly dressed every Sunday to photographic documentations of family and friends of a trip “home” to Zimbabwe, she has continually worked to develop her craft, not only on an compact camera but also on her phone, “I would use my smartphone to capture all that interested me and people would tease me about it but I didn’t care.
+From taking pictures of the smartly dressed every Sunday, to photographic documentations of family and friends on a journey “home” to Zimbabwe, she has continually worked to develop her craft, not only on with a compact camera but also using her phone, “I would use my smartphone to capture all that interested me and people would tease me about it but I didn’t care.
 I just loved everything to do with it and I am glad to say I still do.”

 In this interview with Tinevimbo we discuss photography, being a Zimbabwean creative, juggling academia with the arts and her ‘My Black Hair’ project.